China Food Importers: How Do You Contact Them?

 - Marketing and Promotional Support: Importers expect brands to provide marketing materials, product training, and financial support for promotional activities.

-Trends in Food Importation in China (2025 Projections):
+Trends in Food Importation in China By Jon Wang

 - Growing Demand for Premium and Healthy Foods: Chinese consumers are increasingly seeking high-quality, organic, and health-focused food products.
 Categories like organic snacks, plant-based proteins, and functional foods are expected to grow significantly.